Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 - *Change Tracking*
   Click the drop-down list to change the change tracking mode (ETL mode) of the offer.
 The selected change tracking mode is displayed in the *ChangeTracking* column.
-This drop-down list is only displayed, when the checkbox of at least one offer is selected.
+This drop-down list is only displayed, when the checkbox of one offer is selected.
 The following change tracking modes are available:
   - **manual**: Changes in a PIM product must be triggered manually to be applied to the offer.
 The initial offer is automatically applied.
   - **semi-automatic**: Changes in a PIM product are automatically applied to the offer after confirmation in the *Omni-Channel* module.
 The initial offer is automatically applied without confirmation.
   - **semi-automatic, changes must be confirmed by another user**: Changes in a PIM product are automatically applied to the offer after confirmation in the *Omni-Channel* module by another user.
 The initial offer is only applied after confirmation by another user.